AklimaRimi/Learning_MySQL/README.md

 ## Data Definition Language
 ---

-It's a part of MySQL, which is a set of statements that allow the `user` to `define` or `modify` table not data
+It's a part of MySQL, which is a set of statements that allow the `user` to `define` or `modify` tables, not data
   ### Keywords
   * `CREATE` table
   * `ALTER` or modify the table